 Why: Themed around a 1920s speakeasy, The Candlelight Club is the place to ring in 2021 Great Gatsby style.
 At its New Year’s Eve ball, partygoers can book tickets for one of two dinner sittings, before showcasing their best moves to music provided by live jazz musicians and other entertainers – there’ll even be an expert on hand to help you learn the Charleston while they play.
 Dressing up is of course encouraged.

 London Sky Bar, South Bank

 Why: Found on the upper floors of the Millbank Tower, London Sky Bar boasts views across the capital, overlooking the London Eye, Houses of Parliament and plenty of other famous landmarks.
-To say goodbye to 2019, London Sky Bar is throwing an epic celebration.
-Depending on what ticket you buy, you could be treated to live DJs, three free-flowing bars and unlimited food stations, or you'll be able to watch seductive burlesque performances, before enjoying a Champagne-fuelled breakfast in the early hours.
+To say goodbye to 2020, London Sky Bar is throwing an epic celebration.
+Depending on what ticket you buy, you could be treated to live DJs, three free-flowing bars and unlimited food stations, as well as a prime position to watch the annual London firework display.

 Where: Millbank Tower, 30 Millbank, SW1P 4QP